How Credit Card Interest Works in Canada

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.

-Whenever you use your credit card, you’re borrowing money from your credit card issuer.
-Sometimes, you have to pay more money than you originally borrowed; the extra charge is known as interest.
+To understand how credit card interest works, you first need to understand what it is.
+Each time you use your credit card, you're borrowing money from your credit card issuer.
+Sometimes, you have to pay more money than you originally borrowed – and that extra charge is known as interest.

 How much credit card interest you owe depends on 3 factors: